rumoncarter/Technology-Code-of-Practice/README.md

 NCSC cloud security principles
 NCSC cloud security collection

-7. Make privacy integral
+### 7. Make privacy integral

 Make sure citizens’ rights are protected by integrating privacy as an essential part of your system.

 To meet point 7 of the Technology Code of Practice your plan or design must show how you are considering privacy by design.

 You’ll have to explain how you’re doing this as part of the digital investment process.

 [Following section from UK TCoP left in for purposes of a template for BC]

-About the EU General Data Protection Regulation
+#### About the EU General Data Protection Regulation
 The EU General Data Protection Regulation (GDPR) website and the Information Commissioner's Office (ICO) provide information about the GDPR.
 The Technology Code of Practice summarises the key points.

 The GDPR will come into force on 25 May 2018.
 It’s about protecting citizens’ personal data while it is being processed or moved.

 You must be ready to comply with this new regulation and consider the ethical and appropriate use of data and technology.

 GDPR is adopting privacy by design as part of the regulation.
 There is a legal requirement in the GDPR for the protection of citizens’ data to be included from the start of the design process.
 GDPR includes upfront penalties for not complying.

 Maintaining the privacy of citizens’ personal data includes security.
 Privacy also includes how citizens:

-●	consent to the use of their personal data
+●	Consent to the use of their personal data
-●	have the right to have personal data erased
+●	Have the right to have personal data erased
-●	have the right to restrict the processing of personal data How privacy by design will help your programme
+●	Have the right to restrict the processing of personal data

+#### How privacy by design will help your initiative

-Your technology project or programme will benefit from:
+Your technology initiative will benefit from:

-●	being proactive about privacy and reducing the risks of data theft ●	identifying potential privacy issues earlier when they are easier and cheaper to solve ●	better awareness of privacy issues across the organisation ●	adherence to GDPR when it comes into law
+●	Being proactive about privacy and reducing the risks of data theft
+●	Identifying potential privacy issues earlier when they are easier and cheaper to solve
+●	Better awareness of privacy issues across the organisation
+●	Adherence to GDPR when it comes into law

-How to embed privacy by design
+#### How to embed privacy by design

 The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC.
 It provides consistency of data privacy laws across Europe.

 The Information Commissioner's Office (ICO) has a self-assessment questionnaire about your organisation's readiness in implementing the GDPR.
-They also have a guide to data protection and suggest using Privacy Impact Assessments (PIAs) as part of your project or programmes risk management process.
+They also have a guide to data protection and suggest using Privacy Impact Assessments (PIAs) as part of your initiative's risk management process.
 The following questions from the PIA code of practice are useful to consider:

-1. Will the project or programme involve the collection of new information about individuals?
+1. Will the initiative involve the collection of new information about individuals?
-2. Will individuals have to provide information about themselves to the project or programme?
+2. Will individuals have to provide information about themselves to the initiative?
 3. Will information about individuals be disclosed to organisations or people who have not previously had routine access to the information?
 4. Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
-5. Does the project or programme involve you using new technology that might be perceived as being privacy intrusive?
+5. Does the initiative involve you using new technology that might be perceived as being privacy intrusive?
 For example, the use of biometrics or facial recognition.
-6. Will the project or programme result in you making decisions or taking action against individuals in ways that can have a significant impact on them?
+6. Will the initiative result in you making decisions or taking action against individuals in ways that can have a significant impact on them?
 7. Is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
 For example, health records, criminal records or other information that people would consider to be private.
-8. Will the project or programme require you to contact individuals in ways that they may find intrusive?
+8. Will the initiative require you to contact individuals in ways that they may find intrusive?

-Related guides
+#### Related guides
 EU General Data Protection Regulation
 European Commission: Protection of personal data
 GDPR summary of legislation
 UK Digital Strategy
 Data Science Ethical Framework

 [/end UK template]